tteofili/tteofili.github.io/_posts/2020-01-20-ppa-pca-ppa.md

 # Reduce embeddings dimensionality using "Simple and Effective Dimensionality Reduction for Word Embeddings"
 > Use algorithm proposed in "Simple and Effective Dimensionality Reduction for Word Embeddings" paper to reduce dimensionality of word embeddings

+Post process embeddings using "Simple and Effective Dimensionality Reduction for Word Embeddings"

 Post processing algorithm (ppa)

 ```python